 A fiber optic fusion splicer is a device that uses an electric arc to melt two optical fibers together at their end faces, to form a single long fiber.
 The resulting joint, or fusion splice, permanently joins the two glass fibers end to end, so that optical light signals can pass from one fiber into the other with very little loss.

-Before optical fibers can be successfully fusion-spliced, they need to be carefully stripped of their outer jackets and polymer coating, thoroughly cleaned, and then precisely cleaved to form smooth, perpendicular end faces.
+Before optical fibers can be successfully fusion spliced, they need to be carefully stripped of their outer jackets and polymer coating, thoroughly cleaned and then precisely cleaved to form smooth, perpendicular end faces.
 Once all of this has been completed, each fiber is placed into a holder in the splicer’s enclosure.
-From this point on, the fiber optic fusion splicer takes over the rest of the process, which involves 3 steps:
+From this point on, the fiber optic fusion splicer takes over the rest of the process, which involves three steps:

-- Alignment: Using small, precise motors, the fusion splicer makes minute adjustments to the fibers’ positions until they’re properly aligned, so the finished splice will be as seamless and attenuation-free as possible.
-During the alignment process, the fiber optic technician is able to view the fiber alignment, thanks to magnification by optical power meter, video camera, or viewing scope.
+- 1. Alignment: Using small, precise motors, the fusion splicer makes minute adjustments to the fibers’ positions until they’re properly aligned, so the finished splice will be as seamless and attenuation-free as possible.
+During the alignment process, the fiber optic technician can view the fiber alignment, thanks to magnification by optical power meter, video camera or viewing scope.

-- Impurity Burn-Off: Since the slightest trace of dust or other impurities can wreak havoc on a splice’s ability to transmit optical signals, you can never be too clean when it comes to fusion splicing.
-Even though fibers are hand-cleaned before being inserted into the splicing device, many fusion splicers incorporate an extra precautionary cleaning step into the process: prior to fusing, they generate a small spark between the fiber ends to burn off any remaining dust or moisture.
+- 2. Impurity Burn-Off: Since the slightest trace of dust or other impurities can wreak havoc on a splice’s ability to transmit optical signals, you can never be too clean when it comes to fusion splicing.
+Even though fibers are hand-cleaned before being inserted into the splicing device, many fusion splicers incorporate an extra precautionary cleaning step into the process.
+Prior to fusing, they generate a small spark between the fiber ends to burn off any remaining dust or moisture.

-With fiber optic components from industry leaders like Corning, Leviton, & Kingfisher, CableOrganizer.com is your online source for all things fiber optic.
-Check out our incredible selection of fiber optic patch cords, bulk cable, media converters, splice enclosures, connectors, termination kits, consumables and testers.
+With fiber optic components from industry leaders like Corning, Leviton® and Kingfisher, CableOrganizer® is your online source for all things fiber optic.
+Check out our incredible selection of fiber optic patch cords, fiber optic plenum and riser cables, media converters, enclosures, connectors, termination kits, consumables, cleaners and testers.